Nik153/hash_tags_parser/README.md

-# hash_tags_parser
+# Hash tags parser

-Parsing hashtags with some basic algorithm
+Parsing hashtags with some basic algorithms, based on dictionary and, sometimes, big text example.